501C3 ORGANIZATION

 2004

-• Leadership class volunteers identified the lack of emergency housing for single mothers with children who are experiencing homelessness.
+• Leadership North Fulton class volunteers recognized a pressing need for emergency housing for single mothers and their children who are experiencing homelessness.

 • A 16-unit apartment complex was identified in Roswell.